 - 1. Preparation of an on-line THB data exchange IT platform and a database with geographical information system; TRM adaptation by participating in workshops, conferences - 2.
 Cooperation improvement between governmental bodies and NGOs by study tours, workshops, conferences on THB, sexual and labour exploitation - 3.
-Communication action plan, webpage, public awareness campaigns on THB, sexual and labour exploitation
+Communication action plan, webpage, public awareness campaigns on THB, sexual and labour exploitation - 4.
+Assisting the safe return of identified THB victims back to Hungary, providing them with victim care services (e.g. mental-hygiene, psychological and legal counselling) and reintegration support.

-- 1 on-line operational IT platform and database - Advanced trans-referral mechanism with at least 1 country - Improved cooperation and communication among governmental bodies and NGOs on local level in 3 counties - 500 000 persons reached by THB awareness campaigns
+- 1 on-line operational IT platform and database - Advanced trans-referral mechanism with at least 1 country - Improved cooperation and communication among governmental bodies and NGOs on local level in 3 counties - 1 500 000 persons reached by THB awareness campaigns - 50 victims supported